 But if your employees don’t travel much on behalf of your company, you might benefit more from the business level.

 Rewards: Earn 3x miles with Alaska and Virgin and 1x everywhere else.

-For every dollar you spend directly with Alaska Airlines or Virgin America, you’ll earn 3 miles, and you’ll earn 1x mile on everyday spending.
+For every dollar you spend directly with Alaska Airlines or Virgin America, you’ll earn 3 miles, and you’ll earn 1 mile per dollar spent on other purchases.
 Redeem your miles for flights to more than 900 US destinations and globally with Alaska Airlines and its partners.

 Signup bonus: 30,000 miles and discounted companion fare.